9uant-brain/RAT2-Custom-Build/README.md

-I played short riff of "Holy diver - Dio" with two same circuits pedal but, has different chip.
-The yellow one is equipped with JRC4558 chip, and the black one with TL072 chip.
-You might notice, the one with 4558 has sound more darker, relatively smooth treble.
-On contrary, the TL072 one has sound more bright, little bit sharp treble.
+I played a short riff from “Holy Diver” by Dio using two pedals with the same circuit design, but each equipped with a different op-amp chip.
+The yellow one uses a JRC4558 chip, while the black one has a TL072 chip.
+You might notice that the pedal with the 4558 sounds darker, with relatively smoother treble.
+In contrast, the TL072-equipped pedal sounds brighter, with slightly sharper treble.

-In case of you did't notice, I analyzed frequency resonpse of them.
-With a tool called as "Match EQ".
-It shows average freqeuncy response FFT.
-You can see that in the picture below.
-The yellow graph refers 4558 one, contrary blue graph refers TL072 one.
+In case you didn’t catch the difference, I analyzed their frequency responses using a tool called “Match EQ,” which shows the average frequency response as an FFT graph.
+You can see the results in the picture below: the yellow graph represents the 4558, while the blue graph shows the TL072.
+I also pointed out the differences across various frequency bands in the analysis.
 <p align="center">
   <img src=asset/fr_analyze.png width="60%" height="60%">
 </p>
-I emphasized, different bands of frequency response.
-Also, these responses aligns with 4558 and TL072 charateristics.
-As 4558 has relatively lower slew rate, TL072 has higher slew rate contrarily.
+These variations match the typical characteristics of each chip: the JRC4558 has a relatively lower slew rate, which contributes to its darker and smoother tone, whereas the TL072 has a higher slew rate, resulting in a brighter and slightly sharper sound.

+## Conclusion